Travel distance, frequency of return and the spread of disease: Results

-After observing the universal relationship between $r\cdot f$ and epidemic size, we check whether there is a relationship between $r\cdot f$ and spatial dispersion of the disease.
-We analyze the spatial concentration of infected persons in our New York City simulations using the $M$ function developed by Marcon and Puech, which is calculated as a function of some radius $k$ around each agent\cite{Marcon2010}---see Methods for a detailed description of this statistic.
+After observing the relationship between $r\cdot f$ and epidemic size, we check whether there is a relationship between $r\cdot f$ and spatial dispersion of the disease.
+We analyze the spatial concentration of infected persons in our New York City simulations using the $M$ function developed by Marcon and Puech, which is calculated as a function of some radius $k$ around each agent~\cite{Marcon2010}---see Methods for a detailed description of this statistic.
 High $M$ indicates tighter clusters of cases; low $M$ indicates a more homogeneous distribution of cases across space.
 We find that for a given radius $k$, as $r$ and $f$ increase, $M(k,r,f)$ decreases: infections become consistently more dispersed across the city (see Figure \ref{fig:spatiala} for this relationship when $k=700$m).
 As with epidemic size, under the rescaling $r \rightarrow r \cdot f$, this relationship collapses to a single curve, as shown in Figure \ref{fig:spatialb}.
-This relationship is robust to the choice of $k$---as $k$ increases, $M(k,r,f)$ decreases (as would be expected---the larger radius you look at around an agent, the more representative sample of the whole population you will capture) but stays significant and maintains its relationship to $r\cdot f$.
+This indicates that restricting $r\cdot f$ is more effective than restricting $r$ alone at containing geographic spread of disease, just as with slowing epidemic spread.
+This relationship is robust to the choice of $k$---as $k$ increases, $M(k,r,f)$ decreases (as would be expected---the larger radius you look at around an agent, the more representative sample of the whole population you will capture) but stays significant and maintains its relationship to $r\cdot f$, as illustrated in Figure \ref{fig:spatialcollapse} in the Supplementary Material.
 This relationship is demonstrated visually in Figures \ref{fig:grida} and \ref{fig:gridb}.
 When $r$ is fixed at 8, increasing $f$ from 1 to 6 has a clear effect on the extent to which infections spread across the city (Figure \ref{fig:grida}); while significant portions of the city remain untouched by infection when $f=1$, many more grid cells contain at least one infection when $f=6$.
-This indicates that restricting $r\cdot f$ is more effective at containing geographic spread of disease than restricting $r$ alone, just as it is effective at containing epidemic size.
-In Figure \ref{fig:gridb}, on the other hand, we see that when $r\dot f$ is held fixed at 12, spatial distribution of infection rates is almost identical for different $r$ and $f$ values, demonstrating the relationship between spatial distribution and $r\cdot f$.
+In Figure \ref{fig:gridb}, on the other hand, we see that when $r\dot f$ is held fixed at 12, spatial distribution of infection rates is almost identical for different $r$ and $f$ values, demonstrating the relationship between spatial distribution and $r\cdot f$.\\